 While there are many types of monitoring, these are some of the most important types of monitoring that you will find in any company.

-Summary Table: Types of Monitoring
+Focus & Purpose of Types of Monitoring

-| Type of Monitoring | What It Focuses On | Why It Is Used |
+| Type of Monitoring | Focus Area | Primary Purpose |

 |---|---|---|

-| Process Monitoring | How work is done (workflow) | To improve efficiency and avoid delays |
+| Process Monitoring | How work is done (workflow) | Improve efficiency and avoid delays |

-| Performance Monitoring | Results and output | To improve productivity |
+| Performance Monitoring | Results and output | Improve productivity |

-| Compliance Monitoring | Rules and regulations | To stay legally safe |
+| Compliance Monitoring | Rules and regulations | Stay legally safe and compliant |

-| System Monitoring | IT systems and infrastructure | To keep systems stable and running smoothly |
+| System Monitoring | IT systems and infrastructure | Ensure systems remain stable and running smoothly |

-| Security Monitoring | Security threats and risks | To prevent data breaches and attacks |
+| Security Monitoring | Security threats and risks | Prevent data breaches and cyber attacks |

-How to Implement the Right Type of Monitoring
+How to Implement the Right Monitoring

 How to implement proper monitoring can be a bit confusing for a manager or company owner.
 The answer is, follow these steps and implement proper monitoring the right way.